JjayTTP/2022TTP-Application-Project/README.md

 All applicants must submit a completed project in order to be considered for the program.
 Those who successfully complete this project will move on to the last and final part of the application process, the interview process.

 # Introduction
-For this project will build your own personal website using the following criteria:
+For this project you will build your own personal website using the following criteria:

 - Building Web sites with HTML and CSS
 - Using JavaScript to make Web sites interactive
-- Fundamental UI/UX principles
 - Developing your personal brand and online profiles

 You'll use these skills to build an MVP (Most Viable Product) of your personal web site.
 This Web site is a place to show the tech industry who you are and what you can do.